 Come to understand what people working in teams value in you.
 Learn to lead by being an active part of the work process.
 The 3 Day retreat in Prescott AZ will help you become more mindful.
 Learn about how others work and appreciate their values.
 Come to help create positive social change in your world.
 8 hours of service learning volunteering will help you make the world a better place.
 And inform your fellow students about important issues in your world.

-The Emerging Leaders II will not be offered in Spring 2019.
-Please check back on May 2019 for further updates.
+The Emerging Leaders II will not be offered in Fall 2019.
+Please check back in December 2019 for further updates.

 Student Peer Facilitation of Emerging Leaders 1 or 2.

 *OCTOBER 3rd IS THE LAST DAY TO ENROLL*